 As of December 31, 2018, our pro forma net tangible book value (deficit) was \$(14.2) million, or \$(0.59) per share of common stock.
-Pro forma net tangible book value before the issuance and sale of shares in this offering represents the amount of our total tangible assets (total assets less deferred offering costs) reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2018, assuming the conversion of all of our outstanding shares of convertible preferred stock into shares of our common stock, the automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock into shares of common stock, at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus and the reclassification of our convertible preferred stock warrant liability to stockholders' equity, in each case, immediately upon completion of this offering.
+Pro forma net tangible book value before the issuance and sale of shares in this offering represents the amount of our total tangible assets (total assets less deferred offering costs) reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2018, assuming the conversion of all of our outstanding shares of convertible preferred stock into shares of our common stock, the automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock into shares of common stock, at the initial public offering price of \$20.00 per share, and the reclassification of our convertible preferred stock warrant liability to stockholders' equity, in each case, immediately upon completion of this offering.

-After giving further effect to the sale of 4,687,500 shares of our common stock in this offering at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$53.8 million, or \$1.87 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$2.46 per share to our existing stockholders and an immediate dilution of \$14.13 per share to investors purchasing shares in this offering.
+After giving further effect to the sale of 6,000,000 shares of our common stock in this offering at the initial public offering price of \$20.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, net of actual payments of offering expenses of \$233,000 as of December 31, 2018, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$95.6 million, or \$3.16 per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$3.75 per share to our existing stockholders and an immediate dilution of \$16.84 per share to investors purchasing shares in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.